twosigma/beakerx-www/_home_subpages/faq.md

 we can focus on adding value.

-It has taken about a year to port Beaker's key features to become extensions to Jupyter, and we are very exited to finish this transition and release the results with a new name "BeakerX" that represents both our history and how large a change this is.
+It has taken about a year to port Beaker's key features to become extensions to Jupyter, and we are very excited to finish this transition and release the results with a new name "BeakerX" that represents both our history and how large a change this is.